 - The Size of a file for SVG can grow faster if the object has a large number of small elements.
-For canvas images the size of file not increased much.
+For canvas images, the size of the file not increased much.

 - SVG is manly better for an application which is having fewer elements or items.
 Canvas is mainly better for thousands of objects and careful manipulation.

-- SVG graphics are mainly developed using the mathematical functions and formulas that requires fewer data to be stored in the source file.
-In Canvas, to draw the graphics there are many strategies to develop.
+- SVG graphics are mainly developed using mathematical functions and formulas that requires fewer data to be stored in the source file.
+In Canvas, to draw the graphics, there are many strategies to develop.

 - In SVG, the event model or user interaction is abstracted.
 For Canvas, the event model or user interaction is granular.

-- SVG provides the better scalability as it can be printed with high quality at any resolution.
-Canvas provides the poor scalability as it is not suitable for printing higher resolution.
+- SVG provides better scalability as it can be printed with high quality at any resolution.
+Canvas provides poor scalability as it is not suitable for printing higher resolution.